fogus/spiel/brettspiel/malice/README.markdown

 Piece movement
 --------------

 The three piece sizes in Malice move in different ways, as described below.
+However, one important point of note is that pieces **cannot** move directly from one board to another.
+To get from one board to another requires teleportation -- described later.

 ### Small pieces